 Kevin Artl, Chief Operating Officer.
-Mr. Artl joined the Authority in December 2016 as its Chief of Staff and has served as its Chief Operating Officer since February 2018.
-Mr. Artl is responsible for the execution and monitoring of Authority objectives, policies, guidelines and programs and ensuring the Executive Director's goals and objectives are comprehensively addressed among the Authority's approximately 1,400 employees.
+Mr. Artl has served as Chief Operating Officer since joining the Authority in December 2016.
+Mr. Artl also served, on an interim basis, as the Authority's Acting Executive Director from March 15, 2019 through April 30, 2019.
+As Chief Operating Officer, Mr. Artl is responsible for the execution and monitoring of Authority objectives, policies, guidelines and programs and ensuring the Executive Director's goals and objectives are comprehensively addressed among the Authority's approximately 1,300 employees.
 Mr. Artl reports directly to the Executive Director and oversees the following six departments: (i) Administration; (ii) Business Systems; (iii) Diversity and Strategic Development; (iv) Engineering; (v) Information Technology; and (vi) Planning.
 Prior to joining the Authority, Mr. Artl served as Illinois state director for U.S. Senator Mark Kirk.
 Mr. Artl received his B.A.
 Degree from Loyola University.